pqabelian/abec/database/internal/treap/README.md

 concurrent access without careful use of locking by the caller and care must be taken when iterating since it can change out from under the iterator.

-The immutable variant works by creating a new version of the treap for all mutations by replacing modified nodes with new nodes that have updated values while sharing all unmodified nodes with the previous version.
-This is extremely useful in concurrent applications since the caller only has to atomically replace the treap pointer with the newly returned version after performing any mutations.
+The immutable variant works by creating a new txVersion of the treap for all mutations by replacing modified nodes with new nodes that have updated values while sharing all unmodified nodes with the previous txVersion.
+This is extremely useful in concurrent applications since the caller only has to atomically replace the treap pointer with the newly returned txVersion after performing any mutations.
 All readers can simply use their existing pointer as a snapshot since the treap it points to is immutable.
 This effectively provides O(1) snapshot capability with efficient memory usage characteristics since the old